 Objective.

-The objective of this blog is to learn how to encode arbitrarily large integers using a minimal number of bits: minimizing storage and transmission resource requirements.
+how to encode arbitrarily large integers using a minimal number of

 Please contribute where you can.